 There’s also the mechanisms necessary to monitor learner behaviour and how they interact with the learning content they’re delivered.
 Based on that data, learning administrators are able to make strategic interventions to provide intelligence-driven content suggestions to their learners, make better decisions related to adapting learning so better suit the individual needs of their learners and encourage more intelligence conversations among them.

-Join Docebo’s Rafi Syed, Channel Marketing Manager, who has more than a decade of experience in the learning technology industry, as he discusses strategies to integrate learning into the flow of work with your learning platform.
+Join Docebo’s Gloria Castillo, Marketing Specialist, as she discusses strategies to integrate learning into the flow of work with your learning platform.

 The webinar, presented by Docebo in partnership with TrainingZone, is scheduled for July 23 at 11 am EST. Discussion topics will include: